 Even if the OCR process executes correctly, it is possible for other factors to affect how you interact with an OCR'd document as well:

-3) Sometimes the software you are using may incorrectly display a layer, rendering the scan image on top of the hidden text layer, such that the highlights occur underneath the image and are not visible.
-If you perform a search and are able to scroll through search results but cannot see the highlights, it is worth trying a different software like Adobe Acrobat, Mac Preview, Google Chrome, Firefox or Windows Edge.
+3) Sometimes the software you are using may incorrectly display a layer, rendering the scanned image on top of the hidden text layer, such that the highlights occur underneath the image and are not visible.
+If you perform a search and are able to scroll through search results but cannot see the highlights, it is worth trying a different software like Adobe Acrobat, Mac Preview, Google Chrome, Firefox, or Windows Edge.

 Additionally, access to OCR isn't always easy, and there are often many steps just to have it run on your documents:

-- First you need to get in touch with a vendor and receive a quote.
+- First, you need to get in touch with a vendor and receive a quote.
 These are usually charged by the page

 - The process can take anywhere between a few days to a week

 - Once the OCR is performed, you then need to upload the documents to a system that will allow you to search through them

 Yes!
 OCR is a central part of the eDiscovery platform GoldFynch, and you don't have to go through any extra steps to have it run on your documents.
 In fact, you often don't even realize that OCR is being carried out, as it is automatically performed on any documents it encounters as you upload them to the platform.
 GoldFynch has a built-in document viewer and a robust search engine that lets you search through your uploaded fully searchable documents.
 This saves your law firm both time and money.